mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

             add new default ServerDescription of type "Unknown" begin monitoring the new server

+    if description.address != description.me:
+        remove this server from topologyDescription and stop monitoring it return

     if description.primary is not null:
         find the ServerDescription in topologyDescription.servers whose
         address equals description.primary